HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Mirror of Adjustment now uses the default stat layout
   * Made minor changes to various card and ability descriptions
   * Cards killed by certain event cards no longer activate triggers.
 This is to prevent softlocks relating to certain ability combinations
-  * Made of number of abilities stackable (see Abilities section for more information)
+  * Made a number of abilities stackable (see Abilities section for more information)
 * ⚖️ Balancing
   * Queen Nest ability no longer creates a Worker Bee when played
   * Made of Slime ability now gives created cards 1 Power, no longer affects cards with 1 Health